Best Master’s Degree Programs

 Master of Science in Computer Science (MSCS)

-Right now, you’re reading these words on your smartphone, your tablet, your laptop, or your desktop computer.
+Right now, you’re reading these words on your phone, your tablet, your laptop, or your desktop computer.
 In fact, computer systems make nearly every aspect of our society and daily lives possible, from our economy to our healthcare system to infrastructure and transit.
-The field of computer and information technology isn’t going anywhere — and neither are the associated careers.
-On the contrary, the U.S. Bureau of Labor Statistics (BLS) reports that workers in this industry earn a median annual wage of over $97,430 as of May 2021 — a salary which is more than double the $45,760 “median annual wage for all occupations.”
+The field of computer and information technology isn’t going anywhere, and neither are the associated careers.
+On the contrary, the U.S. Bureau of Labor Statistics (BLS) reports that workers in this industry earn a median annual wage of over $105,990.
+This salary is more than double the “median annual wage for all occupations.”

 National University offers accredited online and on-campus MSCS programs.
-Learn more about additional program information here.
 One of the program’s most unique features is a three-month, deadline-sensitive project working with real clients, challenging students to test their practical skills in the field and under pressure.

 Master of Science in Cybersecurity (MS-CSIA)

 According to the Bureau of Labor Statistics, jobs in cybersecurity or information security are expected to grow by an impressive 35 percent over the coming decade, suggesting that information security analysts will be in high demand for the foreseeable future.
-The growing demand for information security analysts is also reflected in their median pay, which the BLS reported at just over $100,000 as of 2021.
+The growing demand for information security analysts is also reflected in their median pay, which the BLS reported at just over $124,000 in May 2025.

 A master’s degree in cybersecurity, such as a Master of Science in Cybersecurity (MS-CSIA), can position you for a rewarding career as an information security analyst.
 An MS-CSIA can also open the door to other, equally lucrative careers, such as cybercrime analyst, cybersecurity consultant, cybersecurity architect, cybersecurity engineer, incident analyst, or vulnerability tester.